Impact of dephased entangled states and varying measurement orientations on the reliability of cryptographic keys generated via the quantum protocol E91: A quantum simulation approach: Sources of entangled photon pairs for QKD

 \section{Sources of entangled photon pairs for QKD}

 Many of the fundamental experiments that allowed to verify the physical reality behind entanglement, as well as most of the QKD experiments carried out to date, have used SPDC to produce quantum correlated photons \cite{ekert1992practical,bennett1992experimental,naik2000entangled,peng2007experimental,chang2020observation}.
 This mechanism permits the creation of a pair of lower-energy daughter photons originated from a higher-energy pump photon, that interacts with a transparent non-linear crystal inside which it is randomly split into an polarization entangled pair \cite{hong1985theory}.
 Because SPDC is not an on-demand process, its use for implementations of scaled quantum communication is dubious.
 The probability of obtaining entangled pairs given an incident photon, is described by a Poissonian distribution.
 Hence, probabilistically none, one or several pairs of entangled photons may be produced, being none much more likely under normal conditions than the other components.
-Thus, the efficiency of this entanglement-generation method is very low and its potential for applications in emerging quantum technologies, clearly limited \cite{guilbert2014enhancing,muller2014demand,couteau2018spontaneous}.
+Thus, the efficiency of this entanglement-generation method is very low and its potential for applications in emerging quantum technologies clearly limited \cite{guilbert2014enhancing,muller2014demand,couteau2018spontaneous}.

 Instead of a stochastic source, quantum dots have been proposed as a deterministic on-demand source of highly entangled photon pairs by exploiting the recombination of the biexciton state ($\ket{XX}$).
-This process yields two polarization-entangled photons that, in contrast to SPDC, can be successfully applied in quantum communications \cite{benson2000regulated,winik2017demand,huber2018strain,liu2019solid,vajner2024demand}.
+This process yields two polarization-entangled photons that, in contrast to SPDC, can be successfully applied in quantum communications \cite{benson2000regulated,winik2017demand,huber2018strain,own-sci-rep,liu2019solid}.
 Nevertheless, the coherence of the entangled polarization state may be altered as a result of the interactions between the produced photons and its environment, such as recapture or depolarization by defects; or as consequence of the exciton fine structure associated to intrinsic characteristics of the emitting QD.
-In particular, this latter effect has been widely studied and identified as the main challenge toward reliable generation of entangled states from QDs.
-The dephasing introduced by the FSS into the entangled output state, is known to directly depend on that energy splitting between the exciton states ($\ket{X,-1}$ and $\ket{X,1}$) \cite{young2009bell,huber2018strain,liu2019solid,pennacchietti2024oscillating}.
+In particular, this latter effect has been widely studied and identified as the main challenge toward reliable generation of entangled states from QDs \cite{own-old-PSS,vajner2024demand}.